hashicorp/packer/website/source/docs/builders/ucloud-uhost.html.md

     -   `description` (number) - The copied image description.

-## Basic Example
+## Examples

-Here is a basic example for build UCloud image.
+Here is a basic example for build UCloud CentOS image:

 ``` json
 {